bmn/livesplit_asl_mgs2/README.md

 * Automatic splitting for Tanker, Plant, Snake Tales, Boss Survival, and VR Missions (per-category)
 * Instant splitting when you defeat a boss or collect a dog tag
 * [ASL Var Viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer) support for room names, game stats, live information including boss health, and your current Big Boss/Perfect Stats status
-* Alternate "Special behaviour" mode allowing you to time strategies more easily when testing
+* Alternate "Strategy Testing" mode allowing you to compare strategies more easily when testing

 ![Screenshot](README.png)